14thibea/megamix/doc/technical_doc.rst

 An iteration of K-means includes:

 * The *E step* : a label is assigned to each point (hard assignement) arcording to the means.
-* The *M step* : means are computed are computed arcording to the parameters.
+* The *M step* : means are computed according to the parameters.
 * The computation of the *convergence criterion* : the algorithm uses the distortion as described below.

 E step